 - a Property Factor, Registered Number PF000223

-and having their Registered Office at: 83-85 Dougrie Road, Castlemilk, Glasgow, G45 9NS
+- and having our Registered Office at 83-85 Dougrie Road, Castlemilk, Glasgow, G45 9NS

 We are notified as a Data Controller with the Information Commissioner’s Office under registration number Z5480995 and we are the data controller of any personal data that you provide to us.

-This website privacy notice explains how we collect and use personal information about you.
+This website privacy notice explains how we collect and use personal information about website users, contractors and suppliers and persons providing a reference.
 Separate versions of Privacy Notices are issued to our Tenants/Owners, Customers, Staff and Committee Members.

 When you visit our website, we may collect personal information about you if you:

 - complete and submit a ‘contact us’ form to us; and